ThomasBJones2/CriticalityExplorer/README.md

 (4) Run make build with your properly modified code in the InputObjects file (example code in Graph.java, MaxFlowMinCut.java, InputArray.java, and SumExperiment.java can be found in the InputObjects file). --- mostly this means ensuring that the code implements the correct interfaces, declares itself part of the InputObjects package, and has at least one function of name <function-name> that has a @Randomize tag along with a <function-name>Rand version of that function that accepts a Random object along with the inputs accepted by the original function (Also! the function must used boxed types --- no double, only Double).

 (5) Run the code by calling ./run.sh InputObjects.<input-class> InputObjects.<experiment-class> where the input-class is where fallible components reside and experiment-class uses the input-class to run an experiment.

+Some Caveats:
+(1) Some times the first time you run a particular combinaton of input and experiment object, the first time you will get a lot of null objects.
+System runs fine on second run